stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

       grant_type=client_credentials

 The request will need to explicitly state the grant type for the OAuth Access Token Request.
 Stormpath only supports client credential grant type for exchanging API Keys for Access Tokens.

 Below is sample code to show how you would handle the request with the Stormpath SDK and return an access token to the client:

-{% codetab id:generic-id-auth langs:java node python %}
+{% codetab id:exchange-keys-tokens langs:java node python %}
 ------
 public void postOAuthToken(HttpServletRequest request, HttpServletResponse response) {
     Application application = client.getResource(applicationRestUrl, Application.class);